willhoyles/charity_data/README.md

 ## Data dictionary:
 ### charity_clean.csv
 This is the main spreadsheet downloaded from opencharities.org in December 2020.
-It contains roughly 250,000 records.
+It contains roughly 130,000 records.
+The file is too large to add to GitHub.
 Columns | Not null | Definition | dtype
  --- | --- | --- | ---
  Unnamed: 0 |                    138020 | irrelevant | integer